stan-dev/design-docs/designs/0027-adjoint-ode.md

 forward ODE problem, a backward ODE problem and a backward quadrature problem.
 The forward ODE and the backward ODE problem can be solved with either a non-stiff Adams or a stiff BDF solver of CVODES (the choice is independent for each problem).
-For the Newton steps of the BDF routine a linear solver routine is required for which a dense solver is used, but sparse solvers could be explored eventually (initial prototypes with a sparse solvers did not show any benefits, but further work is needed to fully assess this).
-In addition all 3 integration problems have their own relative and absolute tolerance targets.
+Each of the 3 integration problems have their own relative and absolute tolerance targets.

-The proposed function should has the following signature:
+The proposed function should have the following signature:

 ```stan
 vector[] ode_adjoint_tol_ctl(F f,